 It’s a wonderful example of being true to yourself, even if other people think it’s weird.
 Each page only contains a few sentences so it’s easy to read.
 The unique illustrations are simple yet descriptive, leaving some room for the imagination to wonder.

-The rhyming text throughout this story will help keep your child interested.
+The rhyming words throughout this story will help keep your child interested.
 The text is also larger than normal and some words are emphasized more than others, to help the reader out.

 The story follows a mouse who sees a bear on his chair.
 The mouse is worried because now he has nowhere to sit.
 Once the bear leaves to go home, he sees the mouse in his house, and so on.